 This hawk can be found in Utah, where it prefers open pine forests or wooded areas.

-This species finds refuge in Utah’s mountainous ranges and inhabits suburban areas that provide the rolling grasslands they need to remain airborne while searching for prey.
+This species finds refuge in Utah’s mountainous ranges and inhabits suburban areas, which provide the rolling grasslands it needs to remain airborne while searching for prey.

 It will hunt mostly during the day, preying upon birds such as sparrows, small rodents, and other small mammals.